Zaragoza Offensive: The offensive

-Fuentes del Ebro
+Fuentes de Ebro

-Lister had to take the fortified town of Fuentes del Ebro in order to open the road to Zaragoza.
+Lister had to take the fortified town of Fuentes de Ebro in order to open the road to Zaragoza.
 Forty-eight BT-5 tanks carrying Spanish troops would cross the Republican lines and attack the town from the front, supporting by the troops of the XV International Brigade.
 Nevertheless, the attack was ill-planned.
 The tanks were not suited to carrying troops, very little reconnaissance was carried out, there was virtually no artillery preparation and the tanks became bogged down in the mud.
 The attack failed and the republican army lost 19 of its 48 tanks and more than 300 men (according to Hugh Thomas 12 tanks destroyed out of 40) An American member of the International Brigades said:

 Courage and heroism are plentiful in Spain and the Spanish people have no lack of it.
 What they need is tactics.
 And as for tactics, on 13 October, Regiment BT was bankrupt.